primefaces/primefaces/docs/9_0/components/datatable.md

 ```

 ## Filtering
-Ajax based filtering is enabled by setting _filterBy_ at column level and providing a list to keep the
+Ajax based filtering is enabled by setting _field_ or _filterBy_ at column level and providing a list to keep the
 filtered sublist.
 It is suggested to use a scope longer than request like viewscope to keep the
 filteredValue so that filtered list is still accessible after filtering.